-Soros Candidate Doug Jones Wins in Alabama, Say Hello to the “New South
+Soros Candidate Doug Jones Wins in Alabama, Say Hello to the "New South - www.independentsentinel.com

 He supports massive immigration with loose border controls.
 His support for strong transgender rights is at the expense of those who aren’t, including religious people.

 As the left-wing Boston Globe put it, Jones’ message to Alabamans is to evoke the concept of a “New South” willing to exorcise racist “demons”.
-That could mean statues going down and hate speech laws.
+That could mean statues going down and hate speech laws if he has any power to promote them.

-Alabama is in trouble, and the Trump agenda is dead, there simply aren’t enough Republicans in the Senate and several we have are really Democrats.
+Alabama is in trouble, and the Trump agenda is probably dead, there simply aren’t enough Republicans in the Senate and several Republicans are really Democrats or hate-filled never Trumpers bent on revenge.

 I don’t know what it means but it is HIGHLY peculiar.
 A judge ordered the Election Commission to “preserve” the digital ballot images, but the order was stayed by the higher court minutes after being filed, effectively “allowing” the destruction of the ballot images.